ORazB/ORazB/README.md

 - System Design

 ### ⚡ Fun Facts
-- My favorite game is **Honkai: Star Rail**, as you can probably tell from my Silver Wolf profile picture and the image above
+- My favorite game is **Honkai: Star Rail**, as you can probably tell from my Silver Wolf profile picture
 - Used to be a Roblox developer during middle school (learned 3D modeling with Blender and the fundamentals of programming during this time)